Announcing Social Collateral from Draft.dev

 While the most successful companies we work with employ both strategies for each piece of content they publish, I realized that many of our clients were completely neglecting social media.

-So, last month, we officially started offering social media collateral to our clients.
-To learn more, book a call with me, or keep reading to get an overview of this new add-on service.
+So, last month, we officially added social media collateral to our service offering.
+To learn more, book a call with me, or keep reading to get an overview of our service upgrade.

 Social Media Marketing for Developers

 I spoke to several clients over the past year about how they use social media to promote their content.
 While a few were effectively using it, the majority did very little to promote their content on social media.

 When I dug into this, the most common objection I heard was, “We aren’t sure what will resonate with developers on social media, so we avoided it.”
 There are really two components to this objection, so let’s dig into this a bit more: